The Complete Guide to Buying a Home After College

 Look for Red Flags

-New septic tanks can cost you more than your downpayment!
-When you've invested in a new home, you don't want to incur additional big expenses right away.
+New septic tanks can cost you more than your downpayment.
+When you've invested in a new home, you don't want to incur additional expenses immediately.
 Don't let cute curb appeal distract you from significant structural issues.